The Science Case for Building a Band 1 Receiver Suite for ALMA: Introduction

 The Richer/Blake document was followed by an ASAC Committee Report in October 2001 in which the addition of Japan into the ALMA project re-opened the question of observing frequency priorities for those receiver bands which had been put on hold during re-baselining.
 The unanimous recommendation of the ASAC was to put Band 10 as top priority, followed by a very high priority Band 1.
-The key science cases for Band 1, at that time, were seen to be (1) high resolution Sunyaev-Zel'dovich (SZ) imaging of cluster gas at all redshifts; and (2) mapping the cold ISM in Galaxies at intermediate and high redshift.
+The key science cases for Band 1, at that time, were seen to be (1) high-resolution Sunyaev-Zel'dovich effect (SZE) imaging of cluster gas at all redshifts; and (2) mapping the cold ISM in Galaxies at intermediate and high redshift.

-The scientific landscape has changed significantly since 2001 and thus it is time to update the main science drivers for Band 1.
-The ALMA Development Plan also now lies on the horizon, and those parties interested in longer wavelength observing with ALMA recognize that now is the time to put forward their best cases.
-Thus, in the Fall of 2008, two dozen astronomers from around the globe met in Victoria, B.C. to discuss this issue.
-This paper represents both a record of that meeting and an attempt to move toward concrete proposals for outstanding science with Band 1.
-In Section \ref{sec:one} we present two science cases that reaffirm and enhance the already established ALMA Project Level One Science Goals.
-In Section \ref{sec:range} we provide a selection of science cases that reinforce the breadth and versatility of the Band 1 Receiver.
+The scientific landscape has changed significantly since 2001 and thus it is time to update the main science drivers for Band 1, even reconsidering its nominal frequency range to optimize its science return.
+In addition, the ALMA Development process has begun, and now is the time to put forth the best case for longer wavelength observing with ALMA.
+In October 2008, two dozen astronomers from around the globe met in Victoria, Canada to discuss Band 1 science.
+This paper represents a brief summary of the outstanding cases made possible with Band 1 that were highlighted at that meeting and since.
+In Section \ref{sec:freq}, we describe the new nominal Band 1 frequency range of 35-50 GHz, and its possible extension to 52 GHz.
+In Section \ref{sec:one}, we present two science cases that reaffirm and enhance the already established ALMA Project Level One Science Goals.
+In Section \ref{sec:range}, we provide a selection of science cases that reinforce the breadth and versatility of the Band 1 Receiver.
 Section \ref{sec:consid} discusses both weather considerations at the ALMA site and the complementarity of ALMA versus the EVLA at Band 1 frequencies.
-Finally, Section \ref{sec:conc} summarizes the paper.
+Finally, Section \ref{sec:conc} briefly summarizes the report.